aneldev/dyna-ts-module-boilerplate/README.md

 ﻿# About

-Universal Webpack setup for ES5/ES6 for Typescript Module.
+Webpack setup for ES5/ES6 for Typescript Module.

-Debug and test Typescript modules in
+Debug and dev Typescript modules in

 - Debugger of any browser
 - Chrome Dev Tools (for nodeJs apps)
-- Jest tests
+-
+Write tests in jests.

 This boilerplate consists of minimum configuration and dependencies to create one or multiple Modules are written in Typescript.